SkylineCommunications/dataminer-docs/connector-help/connector_help/WISI_Tangram.md

 ## About

-The WISI Tangram driver works using SNMP commands and is also configured to receive traps.
+The WISI Tangram connector works using SNMP commands and is also configured to receive traps.
 In addition, a UDP connection needs to be set up in order to receive syslog messages.

 More information is provided on the following website: <http://wisi.de/en/business/products/tangram/>